I’ve personally completed the Keyhole Cave hike in Sedona and in this post will be detailing everything you need to know to do it as well.

 - Don’t forget, there are also several beautiful hikes along the same Teacup trail you start to reach Keyhole Cave.

-I have more posts on Sedona which you can find by simply using the search on my site, but just know that if you’re not feeling the hike to Keyhole Cave after what you saw here, don’t do it as there are so many other cool and safer hikes to try out in Sedona.
+I have more posts on the best hikes in Sedona AZ too, but just know that if you’re not feeling the hike to Keyhole Cave after what you saw here, don’t do it as there are so many other cool and safer hikes to try out in Sedona, many of which I’ve already listed above.

 I personally loved this hike, but it’s not for everyone and I hope these instructions (and warnings) are helpful to you!
 I’d love to hear your thoughts on the Keyhole Cave if you do it.